-- Each class takes time during their day to pray. - Each class has a prayer table in their room. - Prayers are said each morning, before meals and in the afternoon prior to leaving school. - Copies of some of the prayers used can be found in each classroom
+- Each class takes time during their day to pray. - Each class has a sacred space in their room.

 Meditation

 • Every Monday to Friday classes spend time in meditation.
 This is a time for the children to be still and aware of the presence of God in their life.